altruios/namshubettulpa/public/namshubettuple/enter-the-den.md

 ~Felix paused, considering.~
 "I see.
 You know you can bring them back right?"
-*Martha looked up sharply, eyes darting to rossin, who shrugged,* "I tried to tell you...
+*Martha looked up sharply, eyes darting to Rossin, who shrugged,* "I tried to tell you...
 But you stopped listening to me..."
 "How?"